sora2556/hackathon-asb/README.md

 - Interactive pipe network builder
 - Add, connect, and delete nodes visually
 - Monitor pressure values at each node
-- Automatically detect leaks based on pressure drop thresholds
+- Leak detection based on pressure drop thresholds between connected nodes
-- Highlight leaks directly on the network
+- Leaks are evaluated and highlighted **after saving the network state**
+- Visual highlighting of leaking pipes
 - Save and reload network state using JSON
-- One-click fixing of individual or all leaks
+- One-click fixing of individual or all detected leaks

 ![Smart Water Leakage Detection Dashboard](screenshots/leak.png)